sergi0gs/DataScience_Template/README.md

 ```bash
 pip install -r requirements.txt
 ```
-but in this case, the template install it for you.
+but in this case, the **template install it for you** if you press "Enter" o "1" when the system asks you *Select project_packages:*

 ## Credits